Parameterized Max Min Feedback Vertex Set: ETH Lower Bound

-\begin{proof}[Proof of \cref{thm:eth_vc_lb}] Let $\phi$ be a \SD{} formula.
-In polynomial time, we can construct a graph $G$ such that, due to~\cref{lem:vc_lb_correctness1,lem:vc_lb_correctness2}, deciding if $G$ has a minimal feedback vertex set of size at least $k$ is equivalent to deciding if $\phi$ has a satisfying assignment.
-In that case, assuming there exists a $\vc^{o(\vc)}$ algorithm for \mmFVS, one could decide \SD{} in time which contradicts the ETH due to~\cref{thm:3_sat_dif}. \end{proof}
+\begin{proof}[Proof of \cref{thm:eth_vc_lb}] Let $\phi$ be a {\SD} formula.
+In polynomial time, we can construct a graph $G$ such that, due to \cref{lem:vc_lb_correctness1,lem:vc_lb_correctness2}, deciding if $G$ has a minimal feedback vertex set of size at least $k$ is equivalent to deciding if $\phi$ has a satisfying assignment.
+In that case, assuming there exists a $\vc^{o(\vc)} n^{\bO(1)}$ algorithm for \mmFVS, one could decide {\SD} in time